percona/k8spg-docs/docs/helm.md

     $ helm repo update
     ```

 2. Install the Percona Operator for PostgreSQL.
-It is a good practice to isolate workloads in Kubernetes by installing the Operator in a custom namespace:
+By default, it installs the Operators in the `default` namespace.
+It is a good practice though to isolate workloads in Kubernetes via namespaces.
+Pass the `--namespace` flag to  install the Operator in a custom namespace:

     ``` {.bash data-prompt="$" }
     $ helm install my-operator percona/pg-operator --namespace my-namespace
     ```

-    The `my-operator` parameter in the previous example is the name of [a new release object](https://helm.sh/docs/intro/using_helm/#three-big-concepts)
+    The `my-namespace` in the previous example is the name of your custom namespace.
+The `my-operator` parameter is the name of [a new release object](https://helm.sh/docs/intro/using_helm/#three-big-concepts)
     which is created for the Operator when you install its Helm chart (use any
     name you like).